EmmanuelOloke/la-mountains/README.md

 ## Getting Started

-Had a lot of fun building this project.
+I really enjoyed building this project.

 You can run this project by following the procedures below: